RickBrannan/apostolic-fathers/README.md

 ## Apostolic Fathers Greek Morphology

-Since there is no publicly available and openly licensed morphology of the writings of the Apostolic Fathers (that I know of; please correct me if I'm wrong and supply me links), I figured it was time to start on a project.
+Since there is no publicly available and openly licensed morphology of the writings of the Apostolic Fathers (that I know of [besides some stuff from OpenText](https://github.com/OpenText-org/non_NT_annotation); please correct me if I'm wrong and supply me links), I figured it was time to start on a project.

 I'm starting with James Tauber and Seumas MacDonald's [Open Apostolic Fathers](https://github.com/jtauber/apostolic-fathers).
 This is an edition of Kirsopp Lake's edition of the Apostolic Fathers, and is serviceable for these purposes.